lumetrium/obsidian-teleprompter/README.md

 ### Manual Installation

-1. Download the latest `zip` from the latest [Github Release](https://github.com/lumetrium/obsidian-teleprompter/releases)
+1. Download the latest `obsidian-teleprompter.zip` from the latest [Github Release](https://github.com/lumetrium/obsidian-teleprompter/releases)
 2. Extract obsidian-teleprompter folder from the zip to your vault's plugins folder `<vault>/.obsidian/plugins/` (Note: `.obsidian` folder may be hidden, you need to show it firstly)
 3. Restart obsidian